Tarot Runes I Ching Stichomancy Contact

 Today's Stichomancy for George Washington

-The first excerpt represents the element of Air.
-It speaks of mental influences and the process of thought, and is drawn from Letters of Robert Louis Stevenson by Robert Louis Stevenson:
+The second excerpt represents the present or the deciding factor of the moment, and is drawn from Island Nights' Entertainments by Robert Louis Stevenson: